charles-crawford/cicd-sentiment-light-github-to-aws/README.md

 ### First Things First
 In [Github](https://github.com), make sure to
 [create a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 You'll need this when creating the Stack.
+Keep a copy somewhere safe.

 There is also a dependency in the DeploymentPipeline on the Service.
 This means that the DeploymentPipeline waits on the Service to be built, but the Task in the Service is looking for the image.
 So, the Stack just hangs up in creating the Service.
 So it is necessary, to create an ECR Repository and [push Docker image of the repo to ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html).
 Doing this initially will keep your Stack from hanging when creating the Service.
+The Pipeline Stack will then build another image from your GitHub repo and deploy that.

 ### Modifications to the AWS Example Templates
 ##### Parameter Values